aaronksolomon/Cam-Forces/REFERENCE.md

 - **[Climbing: Physics of the Cam by Skylar Whitcomb](https://youtu.be/N74jOXh2iwI?si=w13iUa4vwjB3WW5a&t=179)**: Youtube video.
 Explanation of the forces involved in the use of climbing cams.
 Gives a good explanation of forces, a bit sketchy around the connection between pull force and coefficient friction, but generally looks good.

 - **[QC lab: The Beauty and Limitations of Big Cams](https://www.blackdiamondequipment.com/en_US/stories/experience-story-qc-lab-big-cams/)**: Good article by BD on large cams.
 Gives some interesting info on failure types and forces for both large and small cams.
+And a great quote:
+> As a side note it is worth mentioning that as the cam gets closer to 100% retraction the stronger it will be.
+It is commonly overheard that a cam is weaker when placed at full retraction.
+Some call this condition being “over-cammed.”
+This is not true.
+The closer that a cam is placed to 100% retraction, the stronger it is.
+The downside to placing a cam at full retraction is that it might be challenging if not impossible to remove without damaging the cam or rock.

 ## Research Papers